reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 <% end %>
 ```

-Comments are now working (if they aren't make sure you restart your `rails server`), so
+To access the `div_for` helper method used above, we need to add the `record_tag_helper` gem to our Gemfile.
+Open `Gemfile` and add the following in line 18:
+`gem 'record_tag_helper', '~> 1.0'`

+Whenever you make changes to your Gemfile, you need to run a `bundle install` so go back to your terminal and stop the server.
+Then run `bundle install`.
+Restart your server.

-go ahead and browse to [your post](http://localhost:3000/posts/1) and add a new comment.
+Comments are now working, so go ahead and browse to [your post](http://localhost:3000/posts/1) and add a new comment.

 ## Publishing your Blog on the internet